 Our server approached with a cart carrying two plates of mushrooms, a small glass bottle holding what he explained to be a pine infusion, and a fossilized mushroom.
 Christine and I gazed in awe as he doused the fungi with pine infusion and gently shook the ancient mushroom, dusting our plates with its essence.

 A crescendo in the evening is felt as we bit into our food.
 The mushrooms had utterly blown us away.
 The portabello, amazingly tender and bursting with umami as the surface tension succumbs to the bite.
-It was then when we realized that we were in for an extraordinary night.
+We realized at that moment that we were in for an extraordinary night.

 Fourth Course – Rabbit tortellini with carrot and chamomile scent